rashidtalipov/ns3-mmwave/src/wifi/doc/source/wifi-user.rst

  Ptr<HeConfiguration> heConfiguration = wnd->GetHeConfiguration();
  heConfiguration->SetGuardInterval(NanoSeconds(1600));

-802.11ax allows extended compressed Block ACKs containing a 256-bits bitmap, making possible transmissions of A-MPDUs containing up to 256 MPDUs, depending on the negotiated buffer size.
+802.11ax allows compressed Block ACKs containing a 256-bits bitmap, making possible transmissions of A-MPDUs containing up to 256 MPDUs, depending on the negotiated buffer size.
 In order to configure the buffer size of an 802.11ax device, the following line of code could be used:

 .. sourcecode:: cpp

- heConfiguration->SetMpduBufferSize(256);
+ WifiMacHelper mac;
+ mac.SetType("ns3::StaWifiMac", "MpduBufferSize", UintegerValue(256));

 For transmitting large MPDUs, it might also be needed to increase the maximum aggregation size (see above).